Aldangie/SQL_Project_Data_Job_Analisis/README.md

 ![Top Skills based on salary](assets/4_top_paying_skills.sql.image.png)

-*Table of the highest average salaries for the top 15 most lucrative skills for data analysts.*
+*Table of the highest average salaries for the top 15 most lucrative skills for data analysts; Gemini generated this table from my SQL query results*

 ### 5. Te most optimal skills to learn (high demand and high paying) as a Data Analyst